 I had Coby practice ice-axe arrest seated, standing, and falling over backwards.
 Then we strapped into crampons and tied into our rope.
 I took the lead up the steep snowfield.
 As we passed the now-descending climbers, we got the chance to chat.
 They seemed fine and had made the decision to call it a day.
 They told us about the ice on the sides of the snowfield that had caused their fall.

 Sure enough, when I tried to exit the snowfield for the 4th class ramp to the Swiss Arete, I hit a six-foot edge of blue ice.
 This climb has a little of everything.
 I smiled and planted my pick and kicked in my front points.
-Coby figured it out on his own and swung his axe and kicked in his front points as I belayed him and Charlie across.
+Coby figured it out on their own and swung their axe and kicked in their front points as I belayed them and Charlie across.

 Finding our way down was straightforward, except for locating the rappel station.
 The down-climbing toward North Pal, then the Sill-Apex notch, is well-cairned, solid and not too exposed.
 The rappel was lower than we thought.
 We rappelled to a ledge behind the Sill-Apex notch.
 While it looks like you continue down over steep smooth slab to sand below the notch, go UP to broken rock to the right above the notch.
 From there, the descent to the notch was easy.
 We found a trail next to the snowfield and skipped about third the snow before we had to don our crampons again, cross the hard ice to the soft snow in the middle and downclimb easily to the base.
 We followed our GPX track (SARTopo app - thanks Matt!) back through the finger notch before the sun set.

 Coby led most of the way back, recognizing boulders, ledges and flowers from the morning’s ascent.
-He’d point and, sure enough, there were our footprints.
+They’d point and, sure enough, there were our footprints.
 Mind-boggling, that sharp teenage brain...

 The nearly-full moon lit up the white granite of our descent, shining our way back to camp without the need for a headlamp, like a promise fulfilled, like a memory from a past life.